lud/nvir/guides/file-loading/custom-loaders.md

 It is also possible to return a list, stream, or any other enumerable of `{name, value}` as long as each value in the enumerable is a pair for string-able elements.

+If both hooks are defined, this hook is called after `:before_env_set` and receives the updated values from the previous hook.

 Example: